NormalVR/Normcore-Documentation/src/platforms/webgl.md

 ## Known Issues

 #### SendRPCMessage does not work
-This feature is intentionally disabled in the WebGL preview.
+This feature is intentionally disabled in the WebGL alpha.
 We plan to deprecate this API in Normcore 3 in order to replace it with a more feature-rich version.
 If you need this functionality in your project, let us know and we can provide a version with the legacy RPC API enabled.

 #### Voice chat spatialization does not work on the web
 Unfortunately, Unity's audio engine, FMOD, [does not run on the web](https://docs.unity3d.com/Manual/webgl-audio.html).
 All voice-chat audio is played directly through the browser rather than through Unity.